 The Crown Data Return has been prepared electronically in Excel.
-The Crown Data Return with corresponding instructions will be emailed to Agencies by 31 May 2022.
+The Crown Data Return with corresponding instructions will be emailed to Agencies in advance.

 The preparation of the administered items note disclosure in NSW Treasury's financial statements, is based on information provided from other Agencies as well as its own ledgers.
 Specific information requested from Agencies is detailed below.